 On Feb.
 7, Imbibe invites Nova Scotia’s best mixologists to take over the Lord Nelson Hotel and create sample-size signature cocktails.
 You’ll see some familiar faces from your favourite Halifax bars, and mixologists compete for the audience’s best cocktail vote.

-Next up is Rare and Fine.
-Casino Nova Scotia’s Compass Room becomes an exclusive wine bar with the added ambience of a live jazz band.
+Next up is Rare and Fine on Feb.
+15. Casino Nova Scotia’s Compass Room becomes an exclusive wine bar with the added ambience of a live jazz band.
 In partnership with the festival, private liquor store Bishop’s Cellar spends the entire year curating the list of 25–30 rare wines costing over $50 bottle and ranked 90+ points by major wine publications.

 “Part of the allure for the guests is that they will be tasting wines that have been curated and haven’t been available before,” says Jenny Gammon, brand communications and event manager at Bishop’s Cellar, who like most of the store’s staff is a certified sommelier.
 Bishop’s Cellar staff pour at the event and answer questions about the wines.